tomoima525/debot/README.md

 ## License

 ```
+Tomoaki Imai 2016
 Licensed under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0